MicrosoftDocs/powerapps-docs/powerapps-docs/developer/data-platform/configure-entity-relationship-cascading-behavior.md

 #### Allowed record ownership across business unites is enabled
-When [allow record ownership across business units](/power-platform/admin/wp-security-cds#to-enable-this-matrix-data-access-structure-preview) is enabled, the owning business unit field can be explicitly updated when changing the record’s owner.
+When [allow record ownership across business units](/power-platform/admin/wp-security-cds#to-enable-this-matrix-data-access-structure-preview) is enabled, the Owning Business Unit field can be explicitly updated when changing the record’s owner.
 The following lists the cascading behaviors when the parent’s record owner and/or the business unit is updated.

 **AlwaysMoveRecordToOwnerBusinessUnit** can be set in [environment database settings](/power-platform/admin/environment-database-settings) and can also be set using the [OrgDBOrgSettings tool for Microsoft Dynamics CRM](https://support.microsoft.com/help/2691237/orgdborgsettings-tool-for-microsoft-dynamics-crm).